 This is an intellectually rigorous programme which introduces students to interdisciplinary engagement with major theological themes at an advanced level.
 The course draws on research in biblical studies and analytic philosophy while embodying the methodological commitments and intellectual ideals that characterise analytic theology.

-- Introduces students to a new development in the field of theology, 'analytic theology', while developing skills in the critical assessment of theological doctrines in dialogue with biblical scholarship and analytic philosophy.
+- Introduces students to a new development in the field of theology, 'analytic theology', while developing skills in the critical assessment of theological doctrines in dialogue with key constructive developments in biblical scholarship and analytic philosophical theology.

 - A research component allows students to apply the skills, academic principles and methods of analytic theology learned in the course to explore a key area in the contemporary debate.

 - Equips students with high-level general intellectual and theological training to allow them to enter challenging careers in research and elsewhere.

 The modules in this programme have varying methods of delivery and assessment.
 For more details about each module, including weekly contact hours, teaching methods and assessment, please see the latest module catalogue, which is for the 2022-2023 academic year; some elements may be subject to change for 2023 entry.

 - Analytic Theology: Special Topic: deepens understanding of a special topic within Analytic and Exegetical Theology - this topic will be set annually in accordance with instructors' expertise and identified student interest.